nalsakas/pe/README.md

 For a long time I wanted to directly produce PE32, DLL32, PE64 and DLL64 files from the output of nasm assembler.
-Nasm doesn't have a direct output executable file but instead it has raw binary output and has advanced macro support.
-My aim in this project is to use nasm's macro capability and bin output together to directly produce executables.
+Nasm doesn't have support of direct output to executable file but instead it has support of raw binary output and has advanced macro support.
+My aim in this project is to use nasm's macro capability to directly output executables.
 In order to make that happen I need to invent pretty a lot new macros.
 Some of them are PE header structures, section tables, data directories, etc.

 Why I created this macro sets?
 Answer is simple.
 Because I have a passion about inner workings of executables.
 Apart from because of this project I also have learned a lot while writing nasm macros and writing about pe file format.

 With these macro sets you can do amazing executables by yourself.
-You don't need any linker whatsoever.
-You can include any function you want to import by typing its library and name; you can export any local function; you can prepare resources of your application by your hand in the same source; you can experiment and get a deeper insight of pe format; etc.
+You don't need any obj linker or resource compiler whatsoever.
+You can include any function you want to import by typing its library and name;
+you can export any local function; you can prepare resources of your application by your hand in the same source;
+you can experiment and get a deeper insight of pe format; etc.

 Although there will be a lot of macros beneath, end user only need to know a few user space macros.
 An example usage is given below.
 As you notice names and usage is pretty easy.

 Example PE32 file: